Your Beagle is a perfect companion.

 Since your Beagle owns such as a special place in your heart, I’m sure you’re concerned about her health.

-After all, Beagles can develop a variety of health problems, just like many other purebred dogs.
+After all, Beagles can suffer from various ailments, just like many other purebred dogs.

 Beagles: Good-Natured, Peaceful Companions